Shop art print and framed art A Clinical Lesson with Doctor Charcot at the Salpetriere, 1887 (oil on canvas) by Pierre-André Brouillet

 Keywords : 19th century, French, Painting, Paris, chair, day, doctor, education, fainting, hospital, lesson, medicine, pupil, scene, sitting, standing, student, surgeon, teacher, teaching, woman

-Our recommendation for A Clinical Lesson with Doctor Charcot a... by Pierre-André Brouillet
+A Clinical Lesson with Doctor Charcot a...
+OF Pierre-André Brouillet

 The artwork